 Some ambulance services (including private ones) supply responders with a liveried-up car for their work.
 This may help other road users to see that an emergency response is in progress.
 In a small number of cases, community responders who are suitably trained are granted permission to use blue lights by individual ambulance services.
 In the former Staffordshire Ambulance Service area, responders were given vehicles fitted with blue lights but this was criticised by a Healthcare Commission report.

 We have been asked a number of times about animal ambulances using blue flashing lights.
 When used on private land this is usually permissible, for instance at a racecourse with the organiser’s permission.
 However the lights should be covered up when on the road.
 The transportation of sick or injured animals does not fall into the definition of an ambulance for the purpose of the lighting regulations.
 Occasionally police will permit blue lights to be used on the road when being escorted by a police vehicle also showing blue flashing lights.

-The information on this page is provided in good faith to give an overview of current legislation.
-Parts remain crown copyright.
-We cannot be held responsible for any mistakes or misinterpretations that exist or for any action taken after reading this.Share this with
+The information on this page is provided in good faith and gives an overview of current legislation.
+You should satisfy yourself that you are complying with the current law as we cannot be held responsible for any mistakes or misinterpretations that exist.Share